LLL9177/my-first-webscraper/README.md

 ## AI

 I'm using Gemini here.
 You can put whatever gemini model you wish (see .env.example).
 I actually did it for my Fiverr gig.
-But now I'm thinking of actually using this program because I can change the url whenever I want
+But now I'm thinking of using this program because I can change the url whenever I want

 The system prompt lays in system_prompt.txt.
 So you can tweak if or create your own easily.
 The developer prompt is just `Here's the data: ...`.
-It's in the function `llm_session` if you with to change it.
+It's in the function `llm_session` if you wish to change it.

 ## How it could be improved